 You may hear conflicting information about fake weed/synthetic marijuana,

-It is critical to keep these substances out of the hands of our youth.
-LOOK OUT FOR IT!
+It’s critical to keep these substances out of the hands of our youth.

-• Poison Control Centers are reporting that calls related to synthetic marijuana have doubled between 2010 and 2011 with more than 5,500 calls as of October 31, 2011.
+• Poison Control Centers are reporting that calls related to synthetic marijuana have doubled between 2010 and 2011, with more than 5,500 calls as of Oct.
+31, 2011.

 • I want you to be healthy and happy.